amalinaaziz/react/README.md

 # React Lessons in Scrimba
-Technologies are growing fast so I keep on learning to keep up!
+Technologies are growing fast, React has become one of the most popular frameworks so I keep on learning to keep up!

 ## Branches